But few things are eternal.

-So, we’ve gathered together a list of five rebranding failures so that you can gracefully avoid these rebranding pitfalls yourself.
+Here are five rebranding failures to help you gracefully avoid these rebranding pitfalls yourself.

 Tech reviewers panned the new nickname.
 Charlie Sorrel of Wired called it “…an attempt to be down with the kids.
 It’s almost embarrassing…” while Joshua Topolski of Engadget pointed out that it caused one to “…immediately picture a remote location where very, very bad things happen.”
 Ultimately, the consumers agreed.